top of page

 Budget places to stay in Casablanca

-One week Morocco itinerary
+One week Morocco imperial cities itinerary

 Day 6 and 7: Marrakech

-Spend the following day taking in the sights of Marrakech, including the towering Koutoubia Mosque, the architecturally impressive Medersa Ben Youssef and the enchanting Bahia Palace.
-If time allows, I’d also recommend visiting the Saadian Tombs and the Dar Si Said Museum.
-No visit to Marrakech is complete without experiencing the souks where you’ll find everything from handmade leather goods to Amazigh carpets and ornate lanterns.
+Spend the following day taking in the sights of Marrakech, including the architecturally impressive Ben Youssef Madrasa and Bahia Palace, as well as the towering minaret of Koutoubia Mosque.
+If time allows, I’d also recommend visiting the Saadian Tombs and the Moroccan Culinary Arts Museum.

 For a better idea of things to buy in the Marrakech souks, check out my Ultimate Guide to Shopping in MoroccoAdditional Marrakech travel inspiration can be found here.